Factors That Affect Currency and Foreign Exchange Rates

 Gross Domestic Product (GDP) and Economic Growth

 The Gross Domestic Product is the total market value of all goods and services in a country.
 Thus, the Gross Domestic Product is an excellent and commonly used indicator to measure a country’s economic growth.
 If there is an increase of GDP, the national currency will appreciate as well.
-For example, between early 2011 to mid-2013, the real GDP of the U.S. increased from 15,052 to 15,679 billion dollars, a reason why the U.S Dollar appreciated against most currencies during that period.
+For example, between early 2011 to mid-2013, the real GDP of the U.S. increased from 15,052 to 15,679 billion dollars, a reason why the U.S Dollar appreciated against most foreign currencies during that period.

 Interest rates are a key factor to fluctuating exchange rates and adjusted by the central banks of respective economies.
 Higher or increasing interest rates provide higher returns for potential investors.
 This is commonly described as "hot money flows".
 Thus, this would attract foreign capital and result in an appreciation of the currency.